markysparks/diversion-monitor/README.md

 ##### Version History:

-- v1.0b 15/08/17: At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour can be changed if required in the future.
+- v1.0b 15/08/17: At the moment alert messages will not take the top focus from other windows but it may possible to change this behaviour in the future.